Trung28899/BlockChain-Course-1/Test the Application/README.md

 **Run the tests**

     - Any file with prefix of test will be executed when you run the command

     - Make sure to activate the virtual environment

 `$ python3 -m pytest backend/tests`

     - See file: ./"Test the Application"/backend/tests

+3, 10th Commit: Added more tests

+    - See folder: ./"Test the Application"/backend/tests

+Run: `$ python3 -m pytest backend/tests`